sanderweg/karting/README.md

-dashboard voor apex timing
+dashboard for karting.

-Index.html is the landing page. from there on you we be forwarded to the disired layout
+Index.html is the landing page. from there on you we be forwarded to the disired layout. you have two modes.
+-  Driver
+-  Pitwall